'God kept me here for some reason': Ex-officer recalls life-changing 1977 shooting, partner’s death

 Five days later, Rishel learned the truth: His partner was dead.

 Both officers were rushed to St. Mary’s Hospital in Nebraska City.
-Rishel was transported immediately to Omaha for surgery.
+Rishel was taken immediately to Omaha for surgery.

 White, 23, had died at St. Mary’s.